adrianodbierzychleb/dataStructure/README.md

 # dataStructure
-a data structure using hashmaps for university project
+a data structure using hashmaps for university project, wordtest clases were provided by university